-Updated January 28, 2021 – In 1978, fear gripped dog owners around the globe.
-A deadly disease was spreading like wildfire among dogs, regardless of age, breed or sex.
-The disease, characterized by bloody diarrhea, vomiting, dehydration and shock, caused widespread illness and death, especially in puppies.
-Veterinary researchers quickly mobilized to look for a cause and soon identified the culprit - a tiny intestinal virus that likely arose from a mutation in the feline panleukopenia virus.
-The pathogen is now known as canine parvovirus.
+Canine parvovirus made its first appearance in 1978, when a deadly intestinal disease began spreading like wildfire among dogs, regardless of age, breed or sex.
+Veterinary researchers at that time quickly mobilized to look for a cause and soon identified the culprit - a tiny intestinal virus that likely arose from a mutation in the feline panleukopenia virus.

 An effective vaccine was soon developed and continually refined over the next 10 years.
-Although massive outbreaks of the disease are a thing of the past in the United States, the virus is still very much with us and remains a major cause of death in young dogs.
-It’s important for owners to know the latest about canine parvovirus and what can be done to protect your dogs from this terrible disease.
+But, as the recent outbreak in Michigan demonstrated, the virus is still very much with us and remains a major cause of death in young dogs.
+It’s important for owners to keep up to date on the latest information about canine parvovirus and what can be done to protect your dogs from this terrible disease.

-Canine parvovirus belongs to a large family of viruses, parvoviruses, which are some of the smallest of all the known viruses.
+Canine parvovirus belongs to a large family of viruses know as parvoviruses, which are some of the smallest of all the known viruses.
 Many different types of animals from insects to mammals, including humans, can be infected by parvoviruses.
-However, the viruses tend to be species specific.
-Feline panleukopenia virus is a well-known member of this very large family of very small viruses!
+However, the viruses tend to be species-specific.
+Feline panleukopenia virus is a well-known member of this very large family of very small viruses.